 Tip: To clear all filters and restore the graph to show all analyzed dependencies in the project, click Restore to Default.
-Alternatively, manually remove all filters showing at the top of the graph.
+Alternatively, manually remove all filters that appear at the top of the graph.

-10. Run the selected test to validate the design changes.
+Run the impacted tests to validate your design changes.

 f14_airframe_test.m test.
 If you need to run multiple tests, click the Add to selection button in the Legend instead.